empreinte-digitale/orejime/README.md

             // Optional.
 If "required" is set to true, Orejime will not allow this app to
             // be disabled by the user.
+            // See "Special cases" below for more information.
             // default to false
             required: false,

             // Optional.
-If "optOut" is set to true, Orejime will load this app even before
+If "optOut" is set to true, Orejime will load this app
-            // the user gave explicit consent.We recommend always leaving this "false".
+            // even before the user gave explicit consent.
+            // We recommend always leaving this "false".
+            // See "Special cases" below for more information.
             // defaults to false
             optOut: false,